-Whether uncovering a problem while seeing patients and families, or seeking to answer a question raised by our community and clinical partners or local organizations, PolicyLab researchers are hard at work developing and evaluating evidence-based interventions to address issues impacting youth.
+Whether uncovering a problem while seeing patients and families or seeking to answer a question raised by community and clinical partners or local organizations, PolicyLab researchers are hard at work exploring practice- and policy-based topics through pilot grants and developing and evaluating evidence-based interventions to address issues impacting youth.
 These innovative efforts are an important step to building sustainable, replicable programs and policies that are responsive to community needs.
-Here, you’ll see just a few examples of interventions underway within each of our five research portfolios.
+Here, you’ll see just a few examples within our five research portfolios.

 With the ability to resume in-person activities this year alongside virtual opportunities, our faculty and staff were eager to give back to our surrounding Philadelphia community.
 For the second year, we held a successful virtual holiday toy drive for Lutheran Settlement House, which serves children, adults and families in the city.
 PolicyLab team members provided more than $1,200 in donations, fulfilling gift wish lists for 23 children and teens and two caregivers.
 At PolicyLab Forum 2022, we held a donation drive for Jane Addams Place, which gives families a safe, welcoming, dignified place to live while they plan for their next steps, collecting nearly 50 care items, like sunglasses and sunblock, for children and families as they prepare for summer.